fengxia41103/myblog/content/workspace/react/car.md

         var formFields = [];
         if (typeof this.props.data.fields != "undefined"){
             formFields = this.props.data.fields.map(function(field) {
+                // This is the magic line to make the state update
+                // in sync with parent's state
                 field.onChange = this.props.onChange;

                 field.id = field.name;
                 return <FormInput {...field} />
             }, this);